5th Special Forces Group (United States): Vietnam War

-Relocation
+The 5th Special Forces Group (Airborne) was headquartered at Fort Bragg until 10 June 1988, when the Group colors were cased at a ceremony marking its departure.

+Move to Fort Campbell

+In the mid-1980s, the Army decided to move 5th Group from Fort Bragg.
+The original destination was Fort Bliss, Texas, because of its ideal training environment.
+In 1986, the Chief of Staff of the Army decided that the training environment should not be the principal factor in determining where to move the Group.
+He requested another analysis that considered such factors as total cost, military construction cost, and the impact of unit moves and activations on post populations.
+After this analysis, he decided to move the Group to Fort Campbell by the end of 1988.
+The Secretary of the Army approved the plan.

-The 5th Special Forces Group (Airborne) remained at Fort Bragg until 10 June 1988, when the Group colors were cased at a ceremony marking its departure from Fort Bragg.
-The colors were officially uncased by Maj.
-Gen. Teddy G. Allen, Commander of the 101st Airborne Division (Air Assault) and Fort Campbell, Kentucky, Col. (now MG ret.)
-Harley C. Davis, Commander of the 5th Special Forces Group (Airborne), and Command Sgt.
+The colors were uncased on 16 June 1988 at the unit's new home at Fort Campbell, Kentucky, by Maj.
+Gen. Teddy G. Allen, Commander of the 101st Airborne Division (Air Assault) and Fort Campbell, Kentucky; Col. (now MG ret.)
+Harley C. Davis, Commander of the 5th Special Forces Group (Airborne); and Command Sgt.
 Maj.
-Joseph Dennison on 16 June 1988 at its new home at Fort Campbell, Kentucky.
-Originally 5th Group was going to be moved from Fort Bragg to Fort Bliss, Texas, because of its ideal training environment.
-In 1986, however, the Chief of Staff of the Army decided that the training environment should not be the principal factor in determining where to relocate the Group.
-He requested another analysis that considered such factors as total cost, military construction cost, and the impact of unit relocations and activations on post populations.
-After this analysis, the Secretary of the Army approved the Chief of Staffs' plan to relocate 5th Group from Fort Bragg to Fort Campbell in the 1986–88 time frame.
+Joseph Dennison.